-While DisputeSoft does not render opinions on damages, we provide several services in coordination with a damages expert.
+While DisputeSoft does not at this time render opinions on damages, we work in coordination with damages experts.

 Percent Complete Analysis

 Completion percentage at the termination of a project frequently figures into the damages calculation.
 For example, in a termination for convenience, a vendor may be entitled to recover costs for completed or partially completed portions of the system.
 DisputeSoft can assess the project’s completion percentage, which in turn can be input into a damages expert’s calculation.
 Moreover, we can review an opposing expert’s percent completion opinion and, as appropriate, rebut it.
 DisputeSoft conducted a percent complete analysis while serving as an expert in Federal Signal Technologies, LLC v.
 Texas Department of Transportation (2014).